 - Cat litter for one cat £3-£4 per week

-5 – If you can’t take your furry mate with you on your holidays, it will need extra planning and cost.
-This will depend on whether a friend can look after your cat or you’ll need to arrange for them to stay at a cattery, approx £12 per day.
+If you can’t take your furry mate with you on holidays there will be extra planning and cost.
+How much extra will depend on whether a friend can look after your cat or you have to arrange a stay at a cattery, approx £12 per day.

-8 – If you have other pets, a cat or dog, they have to be considered and a cat that has experienced living with other cats or dogs may be better for adoption.
+If you have other pets, a cat or dog, they must also be considered in the adoption process.
+A cat that has experienced living with other cats or dogs would be better for adoption.

-A change of environment is always stressful for a cat, new surroundings, people they don’t know, all new scents.
-It must be like going to a party where you don’t know anyone, you want to find somewhere quiet so you can observe your surrounding before joining in.
-Give your cat time, it will often take a few weeks for them to feel relaxed in their new home.
-Here are a few tips that will help them to successfully adapt to their new surroundings.
+A change of environment is always stressful for a cat, new surroundings, people they don’t know, smells all different.
+It must be like going to a party where you don’t know anyone.
+You want to find somewhere quiet, so you can observe your surrounding before joining in.
+Give your cat time; it will often take a few weeks for them to feel relaxed in their new home.
+Here are a few tips that will help them to adapt to their new surroundings successfly.

-If possible give the adoption centre one of your old well worn smelly unwashed garments, (yuck, we know but this can really help), that they can place with your cat days before you collect them so they get used to your smell.
+If possible give the adoption centre one of your old well worn smelly unwashed garments, (yuck, we know but this can really help), that they can place with your cat days before you collect them, so they get used to your smell.
 Use this garment in the cat carrier when you transport them home.
-Set aside a quiet secure room with everything they need in it before you go and collect your cat.
-This should include:
+Set aside a secure, quiet room with everything they need in it before you go and collect your cat.

 - Somewhere to sleep/hide, a box with a warm towel, an old jumper behind a sofa or, the carrier you brought them home in with the door open and your old garment left inside

-- There are natural de-stress and calming sprays, Pet Remedy, that can help calm your cat during the move from the adoption centre but as cats rely heavily on scent this is why the smelly garment is so important for your cat to travel with.
+- There are natural de-stress and calming sprays like Pet Remedy that can help calm your cat during the move from the adoption centre.
+As cats rely heavily on scent, this is why the old smelly garment you left for the cat was s crucial for your cat to travel with.

 If you’re re-homing an outdoors cat, wait for at least two/three weeks before letting them out.
-You should now have your cat into a feeding routine so they know at what time of day they can expect to be fed.
+It would be best if you now had your cat into a feeding routine so they know at what time of day they can expect to be fed.
 This is very important for an outdoor cat because when you first let them out it should be before a meal so that they have reason to come home soon.
 Allow them to explore the garden for a while before encouraging them back with a treat/meal.
-Gradually increase the time between when you let your cat out and meal time throughout the week.
+Gradually increase the time between when you let your cat out and mealtime throughout the week.

-Start a file and include registration/contact details for your cat with a local vets for annual vaccinations and checkups.
-Collar ID tag registration details, Tag ID number and contact details.
-Microchip registration details, number and contact details.
-Making up and keeping up to date this one little file will save you a lot of panic/distress if your cat is ill or lost.
+Start a file and include registration/contact details for your cat with a local vet for annual vaccinations and checkups.
+Note the cat’s collar ID tag registration details, Tag ID number and contact details.
+File the Microchip registration details, number and contact details.
+Keeping up to date this one little file will save you a lot of panic/distress if your cat is ill or lost.